markoneill/ssa-daemon/docs/ssa-test-folder-exploration.md

     collect2: error: ld returned 1 exit status
     make: *** [Makefile:14: client] Error 1
     ```
-7. session_test - uses SSL; tests resuming a session after connecting once
+7. session_test - uses Open_SSL (not the SSA); tests resuming a session after connecting once
 8. simple_test - has two servers, https_client.c and epoll_client.c
     - https_client.c - uses SSA to connect to host; host is given as a cmd line argument
     - epoll_client.c - uses SSA; expectes 1 cmd line argument which is the number of connections you want to make; default connects to www.phonixteam.net; uses epoll; to use this, modifications need to be made to line 242 and the make file needs to be changed
-9. webserver-event - this runs a http server that uses the SSA.
-The server is made using epoll.
-You can make it by running "make" and then running "./testShopServer".
-THe commands to the server can be found in the main.c.
-I'm not sure what it tests or how you can test it.
-I tried running ```python stress.py localhost:8080```, but it caused a segfault on the server.
-There are some client.c files, but I don't know how to run them and compile them and if they even work with the server.
+9. webserver-event - this appears to be the server they use to test client authentication.
+See the note above about client auth.
 10. webserver-eventSSL - appears to be the same server as the webserver-event, but uses SSL instead of the SSA.
-THere are includes of the SSA headers but when I run the server, the SSA daemon does not show any connections.
-Again, there is a client.c, but I don't know how to use it or what it's for.

 I also noticed some scripts that may be used for testing.
 They build the right dependencies and make sure that everything gets made right.

-1. build-client-auth.sh - gets OPENSSL, LIBEVENT, the SSLSPLIT from the extras folder.
-It also applies the patches of the auth callbacks for SSL found in the extras folder.
-BUilds the ssa-daemon.
-Builds SSLSplit.
+1. build-client-auth.sh - gets all the packages and files ready to run the client authentication piece of the SSA.
 2. install_packages.sh - installs necessary packages to run the SSA-daemon on fedora and ubuntu
-3. removeClientAuth.sh - kills the testShopServer, sslsplit, and the SSA-daemon, and turns the firewall back on after was shut off after running the sslsplit stuff.
+3. removeClientAuth.sh - turns off all the servers and resets the computer after running all the things to do usability testing with client authentication.
+Kills the testShopServer, sslsplit, and the SSA-daemon, and turns the firewall back on after was shut off after running the sslsplit stuff.
 4. startClientAuth.sh - from the script.
 ```
 This script will build and run the programs necisery to